Bipin12870/Playlog/README.md

   - `EXPO_PUBLIC_FIREBASE_STORAGE_BUCKET`
   - `EXPO_PUBLIC_FIREBASE_MESSAGING_SENDER_ID`
   - `EXPO_PUBLIC_FIREBASE_APP_ID`

+Firebase Notes
+- Create a Firestore database (Start in test mode while iterating, then tighten rules).
+- For development you can use Firestore rules that allow access while testing, but deploy production rules that restrict profile writes to the authenticated user and enforce username ownership.
+- Email signup sends a verification link; users must verify before the login flow will complete and create Firestore documents.

 Notes
 - If tabs don’t appear on web after switching to Expo Router, restart the dev server (stop and run npm run start).